gitpan/Ogre-BetaGUI/examples/README.txt

   ln -s /etc/OGRE/plugins.cfg

-2) resources.cfg : an example from OGRE 1.4.3 has been included
+2) resources.cfg : taken from the Samples/Common/bin directory in OGRE,
-already.
-Be sure that the file paths point to where your media files are; for example, I copy the OGRE Samples/Media/ files into the examples directory like this:

-  mkdir -p ogrenew-1.4.3/Samples/Media
-  cp -r /tmp/ogrenew-1.4.3/Samples/Media/* ogrenew-1.4.3/Samples/Media/

-and in resources.cfg all the entries look like this:

-  Zip=ogrenew-1.4.3/Samples/Media/packs/skybox.zip

-You can also use relative or absolute path names.
+but I put it here also.
+For resources.cfg, you need to make sure it points to the Samples directory from OGRE 1.6.
+(It's important to point to 1.6 media, not 1.4, because some of the syntax has changed.
+You can edit resources.cfg to point wherever you want.)
+If you checked out Ogre's source from subversion as mentioned in README.txt for Ogre.pm, then create a symlink to the Samples directory like this:

+  ln -s $HOME/ogre/src/ogre/v1-6/Samples

-At the bottom of resources.cfg, add the following line:
+At the bottom of resources.cfg, be sure to have the following line:

   Zip=bguires.zip